Rex Balsom: Storylines

 Rex decides to return everything to Clint as a way of his moving on with his life.
 However, Clint officially acknowledges both Rex and Shane as his family and says that they have a right to live in the family home.
 Rex is visited by Cutter Wentworth, who tells Rex that Gigi is still alive and he will return her to him in exchange for the Buchanan fortune.
 Rex and Shane visit Gigi's grave to pay their respects, where Stacy, who has had plastic surgery in order to look like Gigi, is hiding.

 Rex later goes back to The Bon Jour Café where he meets "Stacy", unaware that she's really Gigi.
 Rex scolds "Stacy" for getting plastic surgery to look like Gigi.
 "Stacy" tells Rex that she is really Gigi, but that she doesn't remember anything about her old self, and is trying to get her memories back.
 Cutter tells Rex that "Stacy" is really Gigi, and that it was Stacy who had plastic surgery to look like Gigi.
 Professor Delbet Fina Jr. arrives at the diner to help Rex and "Stacy" with answers about the night of Gigi's death.
 It is revealed that "Stacy" is actually Gigi.
 It was Stacy who died from carbon monoxide poisoning, but was mistakenly identified as Gigi.
 Rex also tells Gigi that Stacy's heart was donated to Clint after his heart attack.
 Rex comes back home to Llanview to surprise Shane with his mother, explaining to him that Stacy, not Gigi, was the one who had died.

 On New Year's Eve 2011, Rex and Gigi are married at Llanfair.

 In January 2012, Gigi, Rex, and Shane decide to move to England so that Shane can attend an art school.
 They say good-bye to their friends and family before leaving Llanview to move to England.

+Reception

+In 2024, Charlie Mason from Soaps She Knows called Natalie and Rex "screwed-up individuals", which he blamed on Roxy's parenting.